ctozzi/docs/docs/docs/developers/development/dialogs/select/index.md

 ## Description

-Defines one of the available option.
+Defines one of the available options.

 ## Properties